Margaret Pomeranz: Other activities

-In addition to being a critic, Pomeranz is also an anti-censorship campaigner.
-She was a prominent attendee and was briefly detained by police at an attempted 2003 protest screening of the controversial film Ken Park, banned in Australia.
-She has been critical of the Australian Office of Film and Literature Classification (now the Australian Classification Board), the Australian censorship body, on a number of occasions.
-She has also spoken out against production companies refusing to give preview screenings for critics.
+Pomeranz was president of the Film Critics Circle of Australia, served on the Advertising Standards Bureau and was a member of the inaugural Australian Writers' Foundation.
+In 2015, she became an ambassador for the National Film and Sound Archive of Australia, to raise awareness about the need to preserve Australia's audio-visual cultural heritage.

 On 29 January 2015, it was announced that Pomeranz had signed with Foxtel to present film and television programs on Foxtel Arts, along with Graeme Blundell, in a new series called Screen.
 Screen stopped production in 2020, and past episodes are available on YouTube.

+In July 2022, Pomeranz appeared in a ticketed public event at ACMI in conversation with filmmaker Warwick Thornton.